 We provide executive officers and other key managers with perquisites and other personal benefits not otherwise available to all employees that the Committee believes are reasonable and consistent with our overall compensation program and philosophy.
 These benefits are provided to enable us to attract and retain these executive officers and key managers.
-The Committee periodically reviews the levels of these perquisites provided to our executive officers together with management and the Committee's independent compensation consultant.
+The Audit and Corporate Governance Committee has periodically reviewed, and the Compensation Committee will continue to periodically review, the levels of these perquisites provided to our executive officers together with management and the relevant Committee's independent compensation consultant.